-Investments in the PRC by foreign investors are regulated by the Catalogue for the Guidance of Foreign Investment Industries, or the Catalogue, the latest version of which was promulgated by the National Development and Reform Commission, or the NDRC, and the MOFCOM on June 28, 2017 and became effective on July 28, 2017.
-Pursuant to the Catalogue, industries are categorized into encouraged industries, restricted industries and prohibited industries for foreign investment.
-Industries not listed in the Catalogue are categorized as permitted industries for foreign investment.
-On June 28, 2018, the NDRC and the MOFCOM jointly promulgated the Special Administrative Measures for Access of Foreign Investment (Negative List) (2018 Edition) or the 2018 Negative List, which became effective on July 28, 2018.
-According to the 2018 Negative List, Internet information services falls within the scope of value-added telecommunications services (except for e-commerce), which is under the "restricted" category.
-On June 30, 2019, the NDRC and the MOFCOM jointly promulgated the Special Administrative Measures for Access of Foreign Investment (Negative List) (2019 Edition), or the 2019 Negative List, which will be effective on July 30, 2019.
+Investments in the PRC by foreign investors are regulated by the Catalogue for the Guidance of Foreign Investment Industries, or the Catalogue.
+On February 11, 2002, the State Council promulgated the Provisions for Guiding the Foreign Investments Direction.
+Pursuant to the Provisions for Guiding the Foreign Investments Direction, foreign investment projects are categorized as encouraged, permitted, restricted and prohibited.
+Foreign Investment Projects that are categorized as encouraged, restricted, and prohibited are listed under the Catalogue, the Foreign Investment Projects that are not categorized as encouraged, restricted, or prohibited are permitted Foreign Investment Projects.
+Permitted Foreign Investment Projects are not listed under the Industry Catalog for Guiding Foreign Investment.

+On June 30, 2019, the NDRC and the MOFCOM jointly promulgated the Special Administrative Measures for Access of Foreign Investment (Negative List) (2019 Edition), or the 2019 Negative List, which took effective on July 30, 2019.
 According to the 2019 Negative List, internet information services falls within the scope of value-added telecommunications services (except for e-commerce, domestic multi-party communication, storage and forwarding classes and call centers), which are under the "restricted" category.
-Moreover, the proportion of foreign investment in life insurance companies shall not exceed 51% pursuant to the 2018 Negative List, but the restriction on proportion will be cancelled in 2021 in accordance with the 2018 Negative List.

-According to the Announcement of the China Insurance Regulatory Commission on Permitting the Establishment of Wholly Foreign-invested Insurance Brokerage Companies by Foreign Insurance Brokerage Companies, which was promulgated by China Insurance Regulatory Commission, or the CIRC, on December 11, 2006 and became effective on the same day, in five years following China's the accession into the WTO, the establishment of WFOE to engage in insurance brokerage services shall be permitted.
+According to the Announcement of the China Insurance Regulatory Commission on Permitting the Establishment of Wholly Foreign-invested Insurance Brokerage Companies by Foreign Insurance Brokerage Companies, which was promulgated by China Insurance Regulatory Commission (currently known as the China Banking and Insurance Regulatory Commission), or the CIRC, on December 11, 2006 and became effective on the same day, in five years following China's the accession into the WTO, the establishment of WFOE to engage in insurance brokerage services shall be permitted.
 There shall be no other restrictions except those on the establishment conditions and business scopes.
-There shall be no restriction except those on the establishment conditions and business scope.
 In addition, Circular of the China Banking and Insurance Regulatory Commission on Lifting Limits on the Business Scope of Foreign-invested Insurance Brokerage Companies, which was promulgated by China Banking and Insurance Regulatory Commission, or the CBIRC, on April 27, 2018 and became effective on the same day, stipulates that foreign-invested insurance brokerage companies that have obtained a License for Operating Insurance Brokerage Services, or an Insurance Brokerage License, upon approval by the relevant insurance regulatory authority may conduct the following insurance brokerage business within the territory of the PRC: (i) design insurance policy plans, select insurers and handle insurance formalities for policy holders; (ii) assist the insured or beneficiaries with insurance claims; (iii) reinsurance brokerage business; (iv) provide principals with services on disaster prevention, loss prevention, risk assessment and risk management consulting; and (v) other business approved by the CBIRC.